 - Keep your smartphone warm by storing it in your inner pocket, close to your body.

 - As noted above, thin socks are warmer than thick socks, as your boots have plenty of insulation.
-If you need more warmth, invest in boot heaters.
+If you need more warmth, invest in boot heaters or heated socks.